Anthus spragueii (Audubon, 1844)

 The Sprague's pipit is an inconspicuous, buff-colored, sparrow-sized bird.
 Distinctive features include a slender bill and prominent dark eyes in a pale face.
 The back and wings are heavily streaked in contrast to the whitish underparts, where streaking is confined to a faint necklace across the breast.
 Unlike most other pipits, this species does not pump its tail.
 The Sprague's pipit has a very distinctive song of a descending series of notes, which the male delivers from high overhead, upward of 100-150 m (328-492 ft.) above the ground.

 Sprague's pipits prefer native mixed or tall-grass upland prairies, particularly tracts that have light to moderate levels of grazing.
 Occasional mowing or burning may also provide the short-grass habitat required by this species.
 Areas with taller, dense grassy vegetation are sought for nest sites.
 Heavily-grazed pastures without tall, native grasses do not provide suitable habitat.
-Sprague's pipits prefer native prairie, although non-native grasslands are sometimes used (Robbins and Dale 1999).
+Sprague's pipits prefer native prairie, though non-native grasslands are sometimes used (Robbins and Dale 1999).

 Biology / Life History